geminixandroid/garmin-shake-detector/README.md

 fr230/235/630/920xt, D2 Bravo).
 To extend the list, re-run that filter against a newer SDK - do not add ids by hand.

-**Why generated and not typed:** a per-device build (`monkeyc -d <id>`) loads only the definition it was pointed at, so it says nothing about the other 123 ids.
-A typo therefore survives in the manifest until the store package is exported.
-Hand-added ids in this file have in fact been wrong before - `fenix851mm` never existed (fēnix 8 51mm ships as `fenix847mm`), and neither did `tactix7`, `enduro2`, `descentmk3`, `approachs70` or `first_avenger`.

-Verified so far: `instinct2` and `fr735xt` build clean, those being the only two device definitions installed locally.

 `minSdkVersion` is kept at **2.4.0** for maximum installability, and that is a real constraint rather than a formality, because `monkeyc` does not enforce it either - a build with `minSdkVersion="1.2.0"` succeeds even though the code uses APIs from 2.4